Andrew Fletcher (patriot): Works

 His chief works are A Discourse of Government relating to Militias (1698), in which he argued that the royal army in Scotland should be replaced by local militias, a position of civic republican virtue which was to return a half-century later and foreshadowed the thinking of Adam Ferguson in lauding martial virtues over commercially minded polite society, which Fletcher thought enervating.
 The famous phrase "well regulated militia," which found its way into the Second Amendment to the United States Constitution, appears in this work, as does the phrase "ordinary and ill-regulated militia."

 Two Discourses concerning the Affairs of Scotland (1698), in which he discussed the problems of Scottish trade and economics; and An Account of a Conversation concerning a right regulation of Governments for the common good of Mankind (1703).
 In Two Discourses he suggested that the numerous vagrants who infested Scotland should be brought into compulsory and hereditary servitude, it was already the case that criminals or the dissolute were transported to the colonies and sold as virtual slaves at that time.
 In An Account of a Conversation he made his well-known remark "I knew a very wise man so much of Sir Christopher's sentiment, that he believed if a man were permitted to make all the ballads, he need not care who should make the laws of a nation".

 Family

-In 1747 his nephew, Andrew Fletcher, who had inherited Saltoun Hall, purchased the lands of Brunstane House to the west.
+In 1747, Fletcher's nephew, Andrew Fletcher, Lord Milton, who had inherited Saltoun Hall, purchased the lands of Brunstane House to the west.
 William Fletcher, a first cousin of Andrew, moved to Ireland in the 1690s.
 His descendants settled in Dublin and County Offaly and became prosperous.